Global: News

 Strengthening the IHL Monitoring Capacity of the Humanitarian Sector

-In partnership with the European Commission - European Civil Protection and Humanitarian Aid Operations (ECHO) and the Swedish International Development Cooperation Agency (Sida), the International Humanitarian Law Centre is excited to announce the launch of a new project with the goal of strengthening monitoring of international humanitarian law (IHL).
+In partnership with the European Commission - European Civil Protection and Humanitarian Aid Operations (ECHO) and the Swedish International Development Cooperation Agency (Sida), the International Humanitarian Law Centre (‘the IHL Centre’) is excited to give an update on our latest project, ‘Providing Protection: Strengthening the Capacity of the Humanitarian Sector to Monitor, Document and Advocate in Response to Violations of International Humanitarian Law’.

-The second strand of intervention is our IHL Help Desk.
+The second strand of intervention is our IHL Advisory Service.
 Effective humanitarian advocacy requires timely and high-quality analysis as developments unfold.
-In response to this need across the humanitarian sector, the Help Desk function of the IHL Centre will provide rapid technical and strategic advice to the humanitarian community on all branches of international law applicable in armed conflicts.
+In response to this need across the humanitarian sector, the Advisory Service provides rapid technical and strategic advice to the humanitarian community on all branches of international law applicable in armed conflicts.

 Alice Priddy